mrsimoes/hlnsync/README.md

 To specify a different database directory possibly for all online file trees where to look for the database file, `--dbrootdir DBDIR`.
 Each online file tree corresponding to a subdir of DBDIR will use the database file at DBDIR.

+To specify a directory containing database root directories to be used for any contained onlien tree, `--dbrootmounr DBMOUNTSLOCATION`.
+This is useful e.g. for removable media, which are all mounted at `/mnt/user`.
+Then `--dbrootmounr /mnt/user` will use `/mnt/user/somedrive` for the online tree at `/mnt/user/somedrive/some/subdir/`.

 To specify the database file for the following online file tree, `--dblocation FILEPATH`.

 ### Syncing